Glenrothes: Industrial history

 The closure of the Rothes Colliery almost halted the further development of Glenrothes.
 Soon afterwards however, central government modified the town's role by appointing it as an economic focal point for economic growth and development, one of several across Central Scotland to be developed as part of a Regional Plan.
 The Glenrothes Development Corporation were able to use this status to attract a plethora of light industries and modern electronics factories to the town.
-The first big overseas electronic investor was Beckmans Instruments in 1959, followed by Hughes Industries in the early 1960s.
-A number of other important companies followed, establishing Glenrothes as a major industrial hub in Scotland's Silicon Glen.
-In the mid-1970s, the town also replaced Cupar as the HQ of Fife Regional Council, making it the administrative centre of Fife.
+They had already had success in attracting big overseas electronic investors, the first of which was Beckmans Instruments in 1959, followed by Hughes Industries in the early 1960s.
+A number of other important companies followed, including Apricot Computers, Brand Rex, Burroughs Machines Ltd, Elliott Automation and General Instrument establishing Glenrothes as a major industrial hub in Scotland's Silicon Glen.